iwilare/category-theory-course-2025/2025-02-27 - Lecture 5 - Products.md

 - Introduce other important examples of categories (the preorder of natural numbers under two, the preorder of deductions),
 - Define the notion of product.

+Here are three more examples of categories (preorders, actually) that we will use today for examples of products.

 # Example of category: the preorder $(\N,\le)$ of natural numbers using $\le$